MatthewReid854/reliability/docs/How to request or contribute a new feature.rst

 -   any references such as academic papers or textbooks which describe the necessary steps
 -   screenshots from other programs (such as Minitab, JMP Pro, Reliasoft) which show the feature in use

-Remember to upgrade ``reliability`` to the newest version and double check that the requested feature is not in there, as the codebase is constantly changing.
+Remember to upgrade ``reliability`` to the newest version and double check that the requested feature is not in there, as the codebase is constantly evolving.